ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Registration requests must have the following information:

 - Field name:
-  The name of the field, which MUST confirm to the specification in `httpbis-semantics` draft, Section 5.1.
+  The name of the RateLimit field to which the parameter apply.

+- Parameter name:
+  The name of the parameter conforming to {{SF}}.

 - Specification document:
   A reference to the document that specifies the field, preferably